Onboarding Remote Customer Support Agents

 Pro Tip 1: Get the Support Agent Involved in a Knowledge Base Project

-Your knowledge base always requires iterations as your product evolves.
+Your tech support knowledge base always requires iterations as your product evolves.
 From experience, I have realized that you get to learn the product better when you try to explain it to someone or by writing a self-help article.
 Getting your new joinee to get hands-on with a particular topic and to write an article on it is another way to coach them and get them involved.
 This also makes them independent when looking for information.

 Tools to Help in Onboarding Remote Support Agent